Jessica Lee Goldyn: Crazy for You

-Goldyn portrayed "Polly" in the Maine State Music Theatre production of Crazy for You in July 2009 alongside Tony Yazbeck from her Chorus Line days.
+Goldyn starred as Polly in the Maine State Music Theatre production of Crazy for You in July 2009 opposite Tony Yazbeck.

 Sweet Charity

-From July 30, 2009 to August 9; Goldyn choreographed Sweet Charity at The Mac-Haydn Theatre in Chatham, N.Y.
-Using original Fosse choreography.
+From July 30, 2009 to August 9 Goldyn choreographed Sweet Charity at The Mac-Haydn Theatre in Chatham, N.Y. using original Fosse choreography.

 Peter Pan

-2010; Goldyn was returned to Paper Mill Playhouse as "Tiger Lilly" in their production of Peter Pan.
-This ran from June 2 till June 27.
+From June 2 to 27, 2010, Goldyn returned to Paper Mill Playhouse as Tiger Lilly in their production of Peter Pan.

 Damn Yankees

 In August 2010 Jessica replaced Felicia Finley as Lola in Damn Yankees at the John W. Engeman Theater in Northport.

 Chicago

-As of 2019, Goldlyn is playing Roxie Hart in Fulton Theatre's production of Chicago.
-Alongside her is fellow Chorus Line cast member Heather Parcells, as Velma.
-Its set to open in January 2019, and close mid-February.
+In January–February 2019, Goldlyn starred as Roxie Hart in Fulton Theatre's production of Chicago alongside fellow Chorus Line cast member Heather Parcells as Velma.